marcjofreProf/QLANproject/linuxPTPreadmeConf.txt

 # Write phase mode not supported in BBB
 # Required to quickly correct Time Jumps in slave
 # step_threshold: long values produces large jumps every now and then but allow better precition (less jitter).
 So it is a trade-off.
-Maybe, it has to be smaller than the truncation for the offset error in the main scripts, since we relay on the stability of the hardware clock of each device.
+Maybe, it has to be smaller or maybe largerthan the truncation for the offset error in the main scripts, since we relay on the stability of the hardware clock of each device.